27 Movies Streaming On Netflix That You & Your Parents Will Love

 24. A Cinderella Story (2004)

-Jennifer Coolidge’s performance as Fiona, aka The Evil Stepmother, is enough of a reason to watch this film.
-Though A Cinderella Story is a teen movie, there are enough laughs (and sometimes tears) to make it enjoyable for those beyond their teen years, like your parents … and maybe even you.
-A Cinderella Story also stars two early-aughts icons in the prime of their careers — Hillary Duff and Chad Michael Murray.
+Though A Cinderella Story is a teen movie, there are enough laughs (and sometimes tears) to make it enjoyable for adults, like your parents … and maybe even you.
+A Cinderella Story also stars two early-aughts icons in the prime of their careers: Hillary Duff and Chad Michael Murray.
+And Jennifer Coolidge’s performance as Fiona, aka the Evil Stepmother, is one for the ages.

 25. Memoirs of a Geisha (2005)